Frequently Asked Questions

 Most people are surprised at how easy our tours usually are.
-We generally choose fairly open, flat terrain and take three hours to travel no more than a third of a mile.
+We generally choose fairly open, flat terrain and take three hours to travel about half a mile.
 In that time, participants have several opportunities to spread out and see what they can find.
 At those times, participants can walk as far or stay as close as they want.
 We do take the entire group off-trail, however, where it's brushy in places, the ground is uneven, and there are rocks and fallen branches to watch out for, so long pants and sturdy shoes are recommended.
 If you have any concerns, please check with us.

 On our tours, particularly at the beginning and the end, there are times when we may spend up to half an hour in one spot.
 If anyone in your party would have trouble standing for that long and would not be comfortable sitting on the ground, we have light folding chairs we can bring along.
 Just let us know and we would be happy to accommodate you.

 If you schedule a private tour, we will choose where we go and what we do to accommodate the needs and preferences of your group.
 If you want a rugged hike to a remote, secluded swimming hole, we can do that.
 If you want a short drive and an easy walk to a waterfall, we can do that too; there are over one hundred waterfalls in Western North Carolina to choose from!